aiven/devportal/docs/products/postgresql/howto/migrate-using-bucardo.rst

 -  A computer with Bucardo installed

--  Connectivity between your current database, the Aiven database, and
+-  Connectivity between Bucardo and the source and target databases

 Moving existing data
 ~~~~~~~~~~~~~~~~~~~~